AdrienTorris/awesome-blazor/README.md

 * [WebSocketHelper](https://github.com/Lupusa87/BlazorWebSocketHelper) - Helper for Web Socket in Blazor.

 ## Videos
+* [Razor: Into the Razor'verse](https://www.youtube.com/watch?v=cQeSTdgmPGQ) - July 19, 2019 - The Razor template markup syntax is used throughout ASP.NET.
+In the next version of ASP.NET, Core Razor is evolving into multiple Razor adaptations such as Razor Tag Helpers, Razor Pages, Blazor, and Razor Components .
+Learn in this video the key differences between theses variations and see where they align in the ASP.NET road map.
 * [Blazor Two-Way Binding](https://www.youtube.com/watch?v=Y9a6rJPrFFI&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo&index=4) - July 17, 2019 - Blazor Two-Way Binding, from the Telerik UI for Blazor serie.
 * [Blazor Component Events using EventCallback](https://www.youtube.com/watch?v=vdEQBhPoTes&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo&index=3) - July 17, 2019 - Blazor Component Events using EventCallback, from the Telerik UI for Blazor serie.
 * [Blazor Component Basics](https://www.youtube.com/watch?v=z9BOkBFDbc0&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo&index=2) - July 17, 2019 - Blazor Component Basics, from the Telerik UI for Blazor serie.